holistudio/mc-voxel/tutorials/raytracing-weekend/NOTES.md

 "Don't worry — you'll have lots of time in the future to watch a slowly updating progress line as we expand our ray tracer." lulz

+## 3. vec3 Class

+Usually geometry and colors are 4D
+ - RGB also needs a transparency alpha
+ - 3D position needs a 4th for "homogenous coordinate"

+We will use the same class for colors and positions - can allow for silly things like subtract position from color but also LESS CODE.

 ## Future Reference

 https://github.com/RayTracing/raytracing.github.io/